International Sculpture Symposium

+Another symposium was held in Vermont in 1971, with sponsorship from S.D.
+Griswald, a local concrete company, with artists producing brutalist sculptures with concrete.
+Following the symposium, the sculptures were displayed along the state's rest stops along I-89 and I-91.
+As of 2024, the state plans to clean and restore them.

 The first Sculpture Symposium in Australia was held at Wondabyne near Gosford in New South Wales in 1986.

 It was followed by the Barossa International Sculpture Symposium in Mengler Hill near Tanunda in the Barossa in South Australia in 1988.
 Nine sculptures in Marble and Granite were carved by sculptors from France, the United States, Japan and Australia.
 The site is now the Barossa Sculpture Park.

 As part of the program in 2001, the Republic of South Africa War Memorial Reconciliation by sculptor Strijdom van der Merwe was created for the sculpture park at the United Nations Memorial Cemetery in Busan, South Korea.

 The Scottish Sculpture Workshop organised a series of international symposia through the 1980s and 1990s, mostly focused on stone carving.
-These attracted artists from across Europe, North America and Japan.
+These attracted artists from across Europe, North America, and Japan.
 Some were linked to the Scottish Sculpture Open exhibition.
+The following symposia were held: